rayboot/SimpleVolleyRequest/README.md

         Svr.builder(this, BaseModule.class) //context must implement INetWork,it will auto to set the request tag.Or you can use .tag() function to set tag.
                 .url()              //the url you will request.
                 .method()           //default is post you could set get or post.
-                .gson()             //default is new Gson you could set it as you want.
-                                    //if you use logansquare, don't set this param.
                 .requestParams()    //set request parmas.
                 .setHeaders()       //set request headers.
                 .finishListener()   //either fault or success request all will callback this function